 We hope you’ll get together with friends, family and colleagues on Good Friday April 3rd 2014 and help CARI raise much needed funds to support Ireland’s most vulnerable children.

-Make a difference to a child’s life by joining the CARI team at this year’s Vhi Women’s Mini Marathon on Bank Holiday Monday 6th June.
+Make a difference to a child’s life by joining the CARI team at this year’s Vhi Women’s Mini Marathon on Sunday the 3rd of June.

 Improve your fitness levels and help to promote the health and well-being of children who have been affected by CSA.
 Join us at this years mini marathon and fundraise for CARI.
 Take positive action!